-BI220: Marine Botany - An introduction to the taxonomic, physiological, chemical, and ecological aspects of marine photosynthesizers.
+BI220 : Marine Botany - An introduction to the taxonomic, physiological, chemical, and ecological aspects of marine photosynthesizers.
 Topics covered include: marine plant environments, physiological ecology, the influence of anthropogenic effects on marine photosynthesizers, as well as an examination of microalgae, seaweeds, salt marsh plants, and sea grasses.
-Laboratory emphasis is on a survey of marine flora and habitats found in the Gulf of
+Laboratory emphasis is on a survey of marine flora and habitats found in the Gulf of Maine.

-Maine.

-Prerequisite: BI102.
+Prerequisite: BI102 with a final grade of C- or higher.
 Rec.
 3, Lab 3, Cr.
 4.